sst/sst/www/docs/about.md

 npx sst deploy --stage prod
 ```

-## Example project
+## Examples

-We have [a demo repo](https://github.com/serverless-stack/sst-start-demo) with a couple of Lambda functions connected to and API endpoint and subscribed to an SNS topic.
-It allows you to test the `sst start` command.

-We also use SST as a part of the [Serverless Stack guide](https://serverless-stack.com).
-We build a [simple notes app](http://demo2.serverless-stack.com/) in the guide and the backend for it is created using Serverless Framework and CDK with SST.
-You can [check out the repo here](https://github.com/AnomalyInnovations/serverless-stack-demo-api).
+We have [a growing collection of examples](https://serverless-stack.com/examples) of serverless apps built with SST.

 ## Future roadmap